dc740/Web-service-simulator/README.md

 4. Headers are stored in request.headers, and a plain text version is easily accesible with request.header_string
 5. The original contents of the request can be accessed with request.content

-## TODO:
-* accept plain responses by default.
-Do not handle JSON responses differently.
-This way we wouldn't need to encode base64 strings when we want simple responses.

 Copyright 2018 Emilio Moretti <emilio.morettiATgmailDOTcom>
 This program is distributed under the terms of the GNU Lesser General Public License.